-Our supportive learning community has helped over 1,600 middle school students from Providence, Cranston and Central Falls through personalized, enriched journeys.
+Our supportive learning community has helped over 2,000 Rhode Island middle school students through personalized, enriched journeys.

-UCAP’s faculty is highly trained in and keenly focused on helping students learn at an accelerated pace while building self-esteem and character.
+UCAP’s teachers and staff are highly trained and keenly focused on helping students learn at an accelerated pace while building self-esteem and character.
 We inspire their learning, tap into their creativity, and help them realize their potential.

 Our students are supported by the whole community, including area businesses, parents, and other community members.
 Our generous donors make it possible for UCAP to offer them unique opportunities outside of school.
 This support system shows students that we believe in them and value their individual successes.

-While schools work hard to help at-risk students, our current system leaves too many behind.
+While schools work hard to help students who are at risk, our current system leaves too many behind.
 UCAP is their safety net.
 We believe in the promise of every child.
-Our approach re-energizes each student, helping them regain confidence, and return to high school ready to begin a brighter future.
+Our approach re-energizes each student, helping them regain confidence and return to high school ready to begin a brighter future.